fpgadeveloper/ethernet-fmc-axi-eth/docs/source/build_instructions.md

 ### Build Vitis workspace in Windows

+Before running these steps, you must first build and export the Vivado project as described above.

 1. Return to Windows Explorer and browse to the Vitis directory in the repo.
 2. Double click the `build-vitis.bat` batch file.
+You will be prompted to select a target design.
-The batch file will run the `tcl/build-vitis.tcl` script and build the Vitis workspace containing the hardware platform and the software application for the target design that you built earlier.
+   A Vitis workspace with hardware platform and software application will be created for the selected target design.
+You will find the Vitis workspace in the folder `Vitis/<target>_workspace`.

 ## Linux users